This website contains affiliate links and we may be compensated for referrals.

 4. Do masks help or hurt herd immunity for COVID-19?

 Masking and herd immunity are two different concepts with similar benefits.
 Herd immunity is when a large enough percentage of a community becomes immune to a disease, making person-to-person spread of the disease unlikely.
 Just like masking, herd immunity helps to protect whole communities.
-It can be acquired via active immunity from individual contraction of the disease, or via passive immunity, commonly obtained via vaccination.
-Active immunity creates a more robust immune response than passive immunity does, but it comes at the cost of many people falling ill and dying from the disease.
+It can be acquired via active immunity from individual contraction of the disease or vaccination, or via passive immunity obtained from antibody-containing treatments.
+Active immunity creates a more robust immune response than passive immunity does, but active immunity via contraction of the disease comes at the cost of many people falling ill and dying from the disease.

-Because masking protects communities from falling ill to COVID-19, it decreases the potential for active immunity.
-But, by protecting and saving lives, masks buy communities precious time and resources.
+Because masking protects communities from falling ill to COVID-19, it decreases the potential for active immunity via contraction of the disease but does not affect the potential for active immunity from vaccination.
+Moreover, by protecting and saving lives, masks buy communities precious time and resources.
 They help preserve health care capacity to continue treating COVID-19 patients until herd immunity can be achieved via vaccination.

 5. Concerning cloth masks, how does a two-layer mask compare to a one-layer mask?